 The full instructions for how to test that the Facebook pixel is working can be found by clicking here.

-The purchase event is included as well as the events "page visit, search, initiate check out, add payment info, purchase", that means that the user can track the process from the moment guest accesses the webpage until he purchases something.
+Yes, the purchase event is included along with page visit, search, initiate checkout, add payment info.
+The user can track the process from the moment the guest accesses the booking engine page until the reservation is completed

 It includes the amount that the guest is paying (Purchase value) but the user can not know the products that the guest purchased.